The sassy, alert and active border collie is a live-to-work and aims to please kind of breed.

 Although it is more common for dogs to have allergic reactions from a protein in foods, carbohydrates, such as wheat can cause allergies as well.

-dairy – Again, many humans have lactose intolerance to certain dairy products, mainly milk, some cheeses, and ice cream.
+dairy – Again, many humans have lactose intolerance to certain dairy products, mainly milk, some cheese, and ice cream.
 This is not a true allergy.

 Dogs can also have a dairy intolerance.
-The problem is lactose intolerance and a true dairy allergy often have the same symptoms of gas, diarrhea, and vomiting.
+The problem is lactose intolerance and a true dairy allergy often has the same symptoms of gas, diarrhea, and vomiting.